hadikhan841/Brickbreaker/README.md

 # Brickbreaker
-libraries used : turtle , tkinter(messagebox),random
-This is a really simple game examplar of the original brickbreaker game
+A really simple clone of the original "Bricksout" game